|Authorization Code:||SAI/ QMS/QM/001|

 - College – An entity established within the Institute consisting of such Schools, centres, as may be provided by the statutes.

-- Colleges Principals – Academic and Administrative heads of the colleges, responsible to the Vice-Chancellor for maintaining and promoting efficient management of the college.
+- Colleges Principals – Academic and Administrative Heads of the colleges, responsible to the Vice-Chancellor for maintaining and promoting efficient management of the colleges.

-- DVC (ASA) – Deputy Vice-Chancellor in charge of Academic and Students’ Affairs: Head of Academic Division responsible for development of syllabi and regulations, examinations, postgraduate studies, admissions and academic staff training
+- DVC (ASA) – Deputy Vice-Chancellor in charge of Academic and Students’ Affairs: Head of Academic Division responsible for the development of syllabi and regulations, examinations, postgraduate studies, admissions, and academic staff training.

-- Lecturer – A person on the staff of the Institute who is a professor, associate professor, senior lecturer, lecturer or assistant lecturer, or a person who holds any other teaching or research post which the council, with the recommendation of the senate, has recognized as a post having academic status of the University.
+- Lecturer – A person on the staff of the Institute who is a professor, associate professor, senior lecturer, lecturer or assistant lecturer, or a person who holds any other teaching or research post which the council, with the recommendation of the Senate, has recognized as a post having an academic status at the University.

 - Management Representative (MR) – An officer appointed by the Institute Management who is in charge of maintenance and improvement of the QMS.

 - Procedure – A procedure is part of a process.
 A procedure describes “how-to” or step-by-step instructions that implement the process.

 - Process – A process is an integrated set of activities that uses resources to transform inputs into outputs.